dfguerrerom/mgci-docs/docs/source/overview.rst

 Overview of the land cover data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Land cover refers to the observed physical cover of the Earth’s surface.
 It includes vegetation and manmade features as well as bare rock, bare soil and inland water surfaces (FAO-GTOS, 2009).
-The primary units for characterizing land cover are categories (e.g. Forest or Open Water).
-These categories must be defined following a standardized land cover classification in order to identify land cover changes consistently over time.
+The primary units for characterizing land cover are categories (e.g. Forest or Open Water) that must be defined following a standardized land cover classification in order to identify land cover changes consistently over time.

 Several global standards of land cover classifications have been developed by international initiatives for this purpose.
-For the purposes of standardization and harmonization when reporting on SDG Indicator 15.4.2, this indicator has adapted the land cover classification established by the United Nations Statistical Commission’s System of Environmental and Economic Accounting (UN-SEEA)(UN Statistical Division, 2014) by selecting the most relevant SEEA classes for mountain ecosystems and aggregating all croplands classes in the following classification (Table 2).
+For the purposes of standardization and harmonization when reporting on SDG Indicator 15.4.2, the land cover classification established by the United Nations Statistical Commission’s System of Environmental and Economic Accounting (UN-SEEA)(UN Statistical Division, 2014) has been adapted by selecting the most relevant SEEA classes for mountain ecosystems and aggregating all croplands classes (Table 2).

 **Table 2 Adapted UN-SEEA land cover classification for the computation and aggregate reporting on SDG Indicator 15.4.2.**